Do I Really Sound Like That?

 Live Action TV

-- Arrested Development: "Ready, Aim, Marry Me" Michael asks Tobias to record and listen to his own voice in order to hear himself.
-Tobias does notice something unusual in his style of speech but still manages to completely miss the point.
+- Arrested Development: "Ready, Aim, Marry Me" Michael asks Tobias to record and listen to his own voice in order to hear himself, hoping he would notice that almost everything he says is Innocent Innuendo.
+Tobias does notice something unusual in his style of speech but still manages to completely miss the point: he realizes he sounds conceited.
+As an added bonus, his reaction to this realization is itself an innuendo: "Tobias, you blowhard!"

 - Lois and Clark episode "Virtually Destroyed": Clark is bemused by the Virtual Superman's style of speech, using cheesy terms like "Good Day Citizens!" and asks Lois if he really talks like that.